Research Article | Open Access

 rather than visiting a hospital because the pharmacy is nearby.
 Around 44% of

-the study population choose drug for self medication based on the recommendation
+the study population choose drug for self-medication based on the

-of the pharmacist.
-Analgesics- 50% are the most common self medicated drugs.
+recommendation of the pharmacist.
+Analgesics- 50% are the most common self-medicated

-About 89% of the study population did not experience any adverse effects due to
+drugs.
+About 89% of the study population did not experience any adverse effects

 self-medication practices is found to be high in the study population.
 This